Csson/p5-Map-Metro/README.md

 Currently only Perl 5.20+ is supported.

-Included in this distribution is a script to convert `Map::Metro` maps into `Map::Tube` maps, if [Map::Tube](https://metacpan.org/pod/Map::Tube) misses one you need.

 # Map::Metro or Map::Tube?

 [Map::Tube](https://metacpan.org/pod/Map::Tube) is the main alternative to `Map::Metro`.
 They both have their strong and weak points.